livepeer/docs/docs/source/broadcasting.md

 set it to a remote Livepeer node that you are running on a server.
 Replace `localhost` with the IP address of the server.

-Again, the tricky part will be finding the streamID since the app won't be aware.
+Again, the tricky part will be finding the manifestID since the app won't be aware.

-A good solution to this would be for someone to fork one of the open source mobile broadcasting apps to make it Livepeer aware, by fetching the streamID from the server and displaying it when the user starts broadcasting.
+A good solution to this would be for someone to fork one of the open source mobile broadcasting apps to make it Livepeer aware, by fetching the manifestID from the server and displaying it when the user starts broadcasting.
 Another solution we're working on is making web and mobile native Livepeer clients, so there's no need to connect to a remote node.